DataFromBelow/PDF-thievery/README.md

 - Excel sheets

 ### Installing
-You pip install openpyxl or none of this works for some reason.
+You must pip install all of the dependencies or none of this works.

 ### Executing Program
-Currently, it is commandline.
+Currently, it is activated as commandline and cannot take keywords arguments.

 ## Known Issues
 - I am the dev, which is a known issue.